AND HEARTS SEMICOLON

 He'd been to a couple in the city, like the bug-infested one on Marcy and the overlarge bathtub they tried to pass off as a pool on 1st Ave, and was rarely impressed.
 Even the pool at Central Park, as acclaimed as it was, was not without faults.
 The third, and last time he'd gone, there hadn't been any room to swim.
 He'd felt like a sardine trapped in a can, and never went again.

-The city did had some upstanding ones, such as the one in Staten Island he'd gone to a few times, and Derek's personal favorite which was located in Astoria, Queens, but the trek there and back was awful, and there were few things worst than spending a day at a pool and having to take four different public transit units afterward just to get home.
+The city did had some upstanding ones, such as the one in Staten Island he'd gone to a few times, and Derek's personal favorite in Astoria, Queens, but the trek there and back was awful, and there were few things worse than spending a day at a pool and having to take four different public transit units afterward just to get home.

 Derek caught sight of a volleyball net on the far side of the pool, and when he stood up to get a better look he noticed that the area was covered in sand.